michaeldexter/occambsd/README.md

 -i (Generate disc1 and bootonly.iso ISOs)
 -m (Generate mini-memstick image)
 -n (No-op dry-run only generating configuration files)

 ```

+-p packaged base is experimental until further notice.

 The -W and -K options exist for use with WITH_META_MODE set in /etc/src-env.conf and the filemon.ko kernel module loaded.

-Want to aggressively build test FreeBSD on a fast system?
+Want to aggressively build test FreeBSD?

-Simply excute a list of occambsd.sh commands with separate output directories:
+Simply execute a list of occambsd.sh commands with separate output directories, adjusting the exact names as appropriate:

 ```
 sudo sh occambsd.sh -O /tmp/amd64-minimum -p profile-amd64-minimum.txt